 Do you want a scanner that can handle important documents and full-color photos?

-Odds are you’re looking for a scanner that handles both paperwork and photos without much trouble.
+Odds are you’re looking for a scanner that handles both documents, photos, and images without much trouble.
 While you can easily find a specialty scanner for documents and one for photos, having the option to do both is a better value.
 To find a good all-around scanner, you’ll want to look for one that includes a wide range of resolutions.
-You’ll also want a model that handles double-sided pages, provides easy connectivity, and comes with software that will allow you to easily collate and edit documents and photos.
+You’ll also want a scanner that handles double-sided documents, provides easy connectivity, and comes with software that will allow you to easily collate and edit documents and photos.

 Best All-In-One Office Scanner: Brother Wireless High-Speed Desktop Document Scanner